Titus Hutchinson

-Titus Hutchinson (born April 29, 1771, Grafton, Massachusetts; died August 24, 1857, Woodstock, Vermont) was an American lawyer, politician, and judge in the state of Vermont.
+Titus Hutchinson (April 29, 1771, in Grafton, Massachusetts – August 24, 1857, in Woodstock, Vermont) was an American lawyer, politician, and judge in the state of Vermont.
 He served on the Vermont Supreme Court from 1825 to 1833 and as Chief Judge from 1831 to 1833.

 Early life

 Hutchinson was the youngest of ten children of the Reverend Aaron Hutchinson of Grafton, Massachusetts.
 The family moved to Pomfret, Vermont in 1776, where a number of them became prominent citizens.
 His oldest brother Aaron (1754-1843) graduated from Harvard in 1770 and was a successful lawyer; Alexander (1764-1853) served in the Revolution and became Vermont State Auditor; another brother, Oliver (1768-1800), was a successful merchant.

 Although his education had been quite irregular and informal, at 19 Hutchinson decided to quit farming and go to college.
 He began to study with his father and learned his Latin grammar in 4 weeks, and by the summer of 1792 he was ready to enter college as a junior, which he did at Princeton, graduating in 1794.
 After studying law with his brother Aaron, he was admitted to the bar in 1798.